 Important things to consider: Health and fitness go hand in hand in order to address any weight loss or fitness plateaus you might be experiencing.
 You might be doing all the “right things” yet that pesky weight can’t seem shift no matter what you do.

 Don’t be discouraged.
 Getting out of a weight loss plateau affects many people.
-Keep doing all the healthy habits that you are implementing at Tiger Muay Thai and consider the following:
+Keep doing all the healthy habits that you are implementing at Phuket Fit and consider the following:

 Chronic long term conditions that may be keeping you at weight loss plateau: